sueLan/suelan.github.io/source/_posts/20201224-How-Image-Loader-and-Cache-work-in-React-Native.md

 }
 ```

-For a RGBA format image, each pixels needs 4 bytes to represent the RGBA value, which contains 4 channels and the value for each channel varies from 0 to 255.
+For a `RGBA` format image, each pixel needs 4 bytes to represent the RGBA value, which contains 4 channels.
+We know that the value for each channel varies from 0 to 255.
+So we need 8 bits, or 1 bytes to store it.

 ```
 A   R   G   B   A   R   G   B   A   R   G   B